-The Governor of the State of Delaware is Ruth Ann Minner.
+The Governor of the State of Delaware is Jack A. Markell.
 The Lt.
-Governor is John C. Carney, Jr. Both are Democrats and took office for their second terms in 2004.
+Governor is Matt Denn.
+Both are Democrats and took office for their first terms in January 2009.
 The state's General Assembly consists of two houses, the House of Representatives and the Senate.
-The House of Representatives seats are currently held by 22 Republicans and 19 Democrats.
-The Senate seats are currently held by 8 Republicans and 13 Democrats, plus the Lt.
+The House of Representatives seats are currently held by 16 Republicans and 25 Democrats.
+The Senate seats are currently held by 5 Republicans and 16 Democrats, plus the Lt.
 Governor who presides over the Senate as the President.

-During the first session of the 144th General Assembly (2007), open container legislation passed the House of Representatives by a vote of 28-15, but was not introduced in the Senate prior to the end of the session.
-The bill was not brought for a vote in the Senate in 2008 and will have to be reintroduced in 2009.
+During the first session of the 145th General Assembly (ended June 2009), legislators did not introduce an open container bill.
 The lack of a compliant open container law subjects the state to Section 154 transfer penalties.
 Legislators have been resistant to passing an open container law as they believe that it should apply only to the driver of the vehicle and not passengers.